MoonPoet/xaprb-src/content/blog/2006/why-i-use-explicit-date-math-in-sql.md

 Both problems were **very** hard to solve.
 That's why I'm careful with date operations.
 I find it's safest to leave nothing to chance.

-*Note: I'm taking a break from computers and blogging.
-This is pre-recorded.* I'll moderate your comments shortly.